 Does anyone else feel like they are jet-lagged when daylight saving inevitably hits?
-Each year, I forget about losing an hour and wake up tired and disoriented.
+Each year, we forget about losing an hour and wake up tired and disoriented.
 Here are some facts about daylight saving that prove that it’s an outdated practice and we no longer need it!
-(By the way- for everyone like me, we lose an hour this year on November 7, 2021.)
+(By the way, we lose an hour this year on November 6, 2022.)

 1. Daylight saving time correlates with a spike in heart attacks